gifale95/RNC/README.md

 * The in vivo fMRI responses for the controlling images collected in this project (https://openneuro.org/datasets/ds005503).

+* The Visual Illusion Reconstruction Dataset (https://figshare.com/articles/dataset/Reconstructing_visual_illusory_experiences_from_human_brain_activity/23590302).

 ### 📦 Code description

-* **00_generate_insilico_fmri_responses:** Generate in silico fMRI responses for naturalistic images, using trained encoding models from the Neural Encoding Simulation Toolkit.
+* **00_generate_insilico_fmri_responses:** Generate the in silico fMRI responses later used by RNC.
-* **01_in_silico_fmri_encoding_accuracy:** Compute the encoding accuracy and perform a noise analysis on the in silico fMRI responses.
+* **01_in_silico_fmri_encoding_accuracy:** Compute the encoding model's prediciton accuracy, and perform a noise analysis on the in silico fMRI responses.
 * **02_univariate_rnc:** Apply univariate RNC on the in silico fMRI responses.
-* **03_generative_univariate_rnc:** Apply generative univariate RNC on  in silico fMRI responses.
+* **03_generative_univariate_rnc:** Apply generative univariate RNC on the in silico fMRI responses.
 * **04_multivariate_rnc:** Apply multivariate RNC on the in silico fMRI responses.
 * **05_multivariate_rnc_retinotopy:** Perform the retinotopy analysis on the in silico fMRI resposnes for the V1 vs. V4 multivariate RNC controlling images.
+* **06_rnc_categorical_slectivity:** Apply the univariate and multivariate RNC categorical selectivity analysis on in silico fMRI responses for high-level visual areas.
+* **07_multidimensional_scaling:** Apply multidimensional scaling on the in silico fMRI responses for RNC's controlling images.
-* **06_in_vivo_validation:** Analyze the in vivo fMRI responses for the V1 vs. V4 univariate and multivariate RNC controlling images.
+* **08_in_vivo_validation:** Analyze the in vivo fMRI responses for the V1 vs. V4 univariate and multivariate RNC controlling images.

 ## ❗ Issues

-If you experience problems with the code, please submit an issue!
+If you experience problems with the code, please get in touch with Ale (alessandro.gifford@gmail.com), or submit an issue.